-- Consider the health and wellness of all personnel during these unprecedented times.
+- Consider the mental and physical health and wellness of all personnel during these unprecedented times.
 The implementation of mental health resources to support the wellness of those participating in a production may be necessary.
 Options could include:

 Symptom Identification and Personal Screening:

-○ All employees should be subject to the same screening, after a conditional offer of employment.
+○ All employees should be subject to the same screening.

-- Please note, when working at a rented facility (e.g. studio lot, stage), there may be specific requirements for screening and it may be performed by designated individuals employed by the facility.
+- Please note, when working at a rented facility (e.g. studio lot, stage), there may be specific requirements for screening which may be performed by designated individuals employed by the facility.

 Development of Symptoms:

-- All personnel are expected to immediately report to a designated person(s) at the workplace if they are experiencing symptoms of COVID-19.
+- All personnel must immediately report to a designated COVID-19 Compliance Manager at the workplace if they are experiencing symptoms of COVID-19.

-- If any personnel develop symptoms of COVID-19 (not reported prior in the daily screening process), they must not go to work and should immediately contact their healthcare provider, and their direct supervisor as soon as practicable.
+- If any personnel develops symptoms of COVID-19 (not reported prior in the daily screening process), they must not go to work and should immediately contact their healthcare provider, and their direct supervisor as soon as practicable.

-Persons who have not had COVID-19 symptoms but who tested positive and are under isolation should follow the CDC’s time-based strategy:
+- Persons who have not had COVID-19 symptoms but who tested positive and are under isolation should follow the CDC’s recommended steps and prevailing governmental regulations.

-- Doctor’s notes are not required to return to work as long as the individual meets the CDC criteria listed.
+- Doctor’s notes are not required to return to work as long as the individual meets the CDC criteria and prevailing government regulations.

-- All Employers should familiarize themselves with the US Equal Employment Opportunity Commission rules in this simple Q&A to create company policy and procedures for each work environment.
+- All Employers should familiarize themselves with the US Equal Employment Opportunity Commission rules in this simple Q&A to create company policy and procedures for the workplace.

 - Provide a washing station(s) when there is no access to running water.

 - Provide alcohol-based hand sanitizer with a minimum of 60% alcohol (self-dispensing when possible) where hand-washing stations are not readily available.

 - Separate washing stations from hand sanitizing dispensers.

-- Offer appropriate Personal Protective Equipment (PPE) to all personnel.
+- Provide appropriate Personal Protective Equipment (PPE) to all personnel.

 - Permit people to supply their own PPE, when they have specific personal preferences, as long as the PPE conforms to policy and is approved by the COVID Compliance Manager.

 ○ Meal seating